✎ Edit

 About the Researcher

-Tommy T. Douglas is an independent health researcher and patient advocate.
-A survivor of a major heart attack (2008) who manages Type 2 Diabetes with Metformin and GLP‑1 therapy (Ozempic), he specializes in translating complex medical data into actionable health literacy for seniors.
+Tommy T. Douglas is an independent health researcher and dedicated patient advocate.
+A survivor of a major acute cardiac event (2008) who actively balances Type 2 diabetes management with metformin and modern GLP-1 therapies, he specializes in translating complex multi-center clinical trials into highly accessible health literacy assets for aging populations.

 Explore more by topic: